 The Screenplay written by Carl Foreman and Michael Wilson based upon Pierre Boulle’s novel has received: Academy Award and BAFTA.
 In those days, Golden Globes did not have a category for screenplays.

 Nr.
 86 in Top 250 IMDb.

 A satire and a tragedy about human nature and the futility of war.
-During WWII, the Japanese hold British troops prisoner and order them to build a bridge for the Burma-Siam railway.
-Between escape, their mission as soldiers and their role as prisoners, the British have to take a moral decision.
-Their leader negotiates with the Japanese commander that they would execute the bridge as British engineers and not as prisoners, therefore working together for a higher purpose.
+During WWII, the Japanese hold British troops prisoner and ordered them to build a bridge for the Burma-Siam railway.
+Between escape, their mission as soldiers, and their role as prisoners, the British have to make a moral decision.
+Their leader negotiates with the Japanese commander that they would execute the bridge as British engineers and not as prisoners, working together for a higher purpose.
 To me, it is the greatest war film that was ever made.
 I must repeat myself, the brilliant ending has one of the most striking, stunning visual messages ever delivered in film history.